-Since its inception in 1975, Lincoln Family Medicine Program (LFMP) has established itself as one of the country’s preeminent community-based residency programs, attracting some of the brightest resident physicians in the U.S. and around the world.
+Since its inception in 1975, Lincoln Family Medicine Program (LFMP) has established itself as one of the country’s preeminent unopposed, community-based residency programs, attracting some of the brightest resident physicians in the U.S. and around the world.
 A fully accredited program, LFMP was established by the Lincoln Medical Education Partnership (LMEP) and is affiliated with the University of Nebraska Medical Center.
 The Lincoln Family Medicine Program plays a crucial role in meeting the Midwest’s need for primary care physicians.
 As a community-based residency program, over 250 community physicians will volunteer more than 40,000 teaching hours to our residents this year.

 Seventy-two percent of LFMP’s 213 graduates have remained in Nebraska, with nearly 50% of our alumni practicing outside Lincoln & Omaha.
 Click here for a map of where our graduates are currently practicing.
 LFMP’s residents have consistently tested at or above the national average on the Family Medicine In-Training Examination.